OlaoluwaM/functional-programming/README.md

 ## Manipulating programs

-Let's see now, how thanks to referential transparency and the monad concept we can programmaticaly manipulate programs.
+Let's see how we might programmaticaly manipulate programs using the concepts of referential transparency and Monads

 Here's a small program that reads / writes a file: